know-history/styleguide/csharp-style.md

 ### Whitespace rules
 *   A maximum of one statement per line.
 *   A maximum of one assignment per statement.
-*   Indentation of 2 spaces, no tabs.
+*   Indentation of 1 tab.
 *   Column limit: 100.
-*   No line break before opening brace.
-*   No line break between closing brace and `else`.
 *   Braces used even when optional.
 *   Space after `if`/`for`/`while` etc., and after commas.
 *   No space after an opening parenthesis or before a closing parenthesis.
 *   No space between a unary operator and its operand.
 One space between the operator and each operand of all other operators.
 *   Line wrapping:
-    *   In general, line continuations are indented 4 spaces.
+    *   In general, line continuations are indented 1 tab.
     *   Line breaks with braces (e.g. list initializers, lambdas, object initializers, etc) do not count as continuations.
     *   For function definitions and calls, if the arguments do not all fit on